 - Five new parking garages with more than 5,000 spaces

 These districts are home to Davis Island and Harbour Island.
-These islands have some of the most beautiful water views in the Tampa Bay area and are home to some of the area’s most beautiful homes, including Derek Jeter’s famous 30,000 square foot masterpiece on Davis Island.
+These islands have some of the most beautiful water views in the Tampa Bay area and are home to some of the area’s most beautiful homes, including Derek Jeter’s famous 30,000-square-foot masterpiece on Davis Island.
 One of the must-see features in these districts is the Florida Aquarium.
 It is ranked as one of the best aquariums in the nation by the Travel Channel.
 It houses over 20,000 marine plants and animals and everything from sharks to penguins.
-The Amalie Arena is located in the district and is where the Tampa Bay Lightning play their home games.
+The Amalie Arena is located in the district and is where the Tampa Bay Lightning plays their home games.
 The arena is also a venue for concerts and other large events.
 The plan is to have the Amalie Arena remain the central point of the sweeping development.
-This area is also home to some of Tampa nicest condo complexes that either look over the water or the city or both.
+This area is also home to some of Tampa’s nicest condo complexes that either look over the water or the city or both.
 The port in Channelside is homeport to the cruise lines of Carnival, Holland America Line, Royal Caribbean International, Norwegian Cruise Line, and Aida Cruises.

 Pronounced “EE-BOR”, is the historic former center of Tampa’s cigar manufacturing industry that gave it the reputation as the “Cigar Capital of the World.”
-Ybor is well known its 7th Avenue strip that offers wonderful daytime lunches, shopping, cigar and coffee shops.
-At night Ybor transforms into a nightlife mecca with a large selection of bars (that are too many to name them all), retail, Muvico Centro Ybor 20 that is a cocktail-serving movie theater, GameTime video games and the famous Tampa Improv comedy club.
+Ybor is well known for its 7th Avenue strip that offers wonderful daytime lunches, shopping, cigar, and coffee shops.
+At night Ybor transforms into a nightlife mecca with a large selection of bars (that are too many to name them all), retail, Muvico Centro Ybor 20 that is a cocktail-serving movie theater, GameTime video games, and the famous Tampa Improv comedy club.
 Ybor is home to the upscale Columbia Restaurant, which has been serving exceptional Cuban-Spanish food for more than a century.

 SoHo / Hyde Park